 #4 Like the Clouds, Like the Wind (1990)

 While Ghibli films hog the attention of animation fanatics the world around, interesting movies similar to their work tend to go under the radar.
 This is the sad fate of Like the Clouds, Like the Wind, a historical drama about the Chinese Imperial court.

-When the emperor passes away and is succeeded by his son, young women from all over China are brought before him to become concubines within his court.
+When the emperor passes away and is succeeded by his son, young women from all over China are brought before him to become concubines.
 As they receive education and training, the women are also competing for who will become the emperor’s main wife.
-Among these women is the young Ginga, an energetic, young girl who is little more than a country bumpkin, but it is her straightforward nature and curiosity that set her apart from her classmates/competitors.
+Among these women is the young Ginga; an energetic, young girl who is little more than a country bumpkin.
+Yet, it is her straightforward nature and curiosity that set her apart from her classmates/competitors.

 In the background, intrigue within the court starts to form a delicious plot and, in the distant countryside, a warlord is preparing for a rebellion.
-This has the unfortunate effect that a lot of the early and middle portion of the film felt sluggish, but it’s a slow boil that pays off tremendously.
-The final portion of the movie is an absolute blast that addresses everything that the early build-up was working towards and makes it feel worth it.
+This causes the first half of the film feel sluggish, but it’s a slow boil that pays off tremendously.
+The final portion of the movie is an absolute blast that addresses everything that the early build-up was working towards, making it all feel worth the wait.
 Like the Clouds, Like the Wind is an excellent movie from a romantic, political, and even an action viewpoint, and the Chinese setting lends the story some good historical context.